The Eagle Rock

 Notes

-Numerous rocks (descent and rocky access), so wear suitable footwear.
+Lots of stones (on the descent and rocky access), so make sure you wear suitable footwear.

-Information panels along the route and a signpost at the start of the trail.
+Information boards along the route and a signpost at the start of the trail.

-Yellow andGR® markings on most of the route.
+Yellow andGR®® markings along most of the route.

 View of Mont Aigoual and its weather station.

-You can extend the hike by 200 metres to see a small spring on the right as you descend the road towards Notre-Dame de Rouvier (there is a picnic table).
+You can extend the walk by 200m to visit a small spring on the right as you head down the road towards Notre-Dame de Rouvier (a picnic table).

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.